vuetifyjs/nuxt-module/docs/guide/icons/unocss-preset-icons.md

 ## `unocss-mdi` icon set

-This module provides a new icon set for Vuetify: the `unocss-mdi` icon set.
+This module provides a new icon set for Vuetify, `unocss-mdi` icon set.
 The `unocss-mdi` icon set will use the [@iconify-json/mdi](https://icon-sets.iconify.design/mdi/) collection.

 You can configure it using the default set:
 ```ts